spookylukey/django_custom_user_migration/README.rst

         :target: https://pypi.python.org/pypi/django_custom_user_migration

-django_custom_user_migration will help you create a migration to using a custom User model with Django
+django_custom_user_migration creates migrations for you to move an existing Django project that uses ``django.contrib.auth.models.User`` to using a custom user model.

-* Free software: BSD license
+Free software: BSD license

 Use case
 --------